Behind the district's beauty lies a terrible secret

 It is so beautiful in Chitral—so why does it have a suicide epidemic?

 Khyber-Pakhtunkhwa’s Chitral and next-door Gilgit’s Ghizer districts hold a terrible secret.
 Approximately 150 people, mostly young women, have killed themselves in Chitral in the last 10 years, according to lawyer and rights activist Niaz A Niazi.
-Police data shows that 13 women killed themselves in Chitral from November to April this year.
+Police data shows that 13 women killed themselves in Chitral from November 2017 to April 2018.
 Five others made unsuccessful attempts.
 In Gilgit, residents say that 125 people did it in the past seven years.

 The alarm bells started ringing when the Aga Khan Rural Support Programme revealed in a 2012 study that 74% of marriages of Chitrali women with men from other areas, especially Punjab, turned out to be fake.
 Some of these women were brought from Chitral and made domestic helpers.
 Others were forced into prostitution.
 One Ghizer resident told SAMAA Digital that some trafficked Chitrali women have committed suicide.
 However, he said, this is just one of the reasons that women are killing themselves.